 We know that not everyone is the same.
 And, therefore, maybe not everyone would prefer to look for remedies on how to relieve a toothache.
 These people would rather look for the best possible and most effective over-the-counter medicines.
 The state of mind that counters the use of remedies and searches for the “how,” which links to the ways to treat a toothache, not temporarily soothe one, is a commendable one.

 Aspirin has salicylic acid as its main ingredient.
-A form of it know as the ASA (Acetyl Salicylic Acid), is what is used to make the aspirin.
-Aspirin is one of the most recommended drug for the cure of toothache.
+A form of it known as the ASA (Acetyl Salicylic Acid), is what is used to make the aspirin.
+Aspirin is one of the most recommended drugs for the cure of a toothache.
 Dentists of old have used aspirin to cure toothaches and written about it.
-What happens is that aspirin targets the inflammatory reaction to provide relief without using of any steroids.
+What happens is that aspirin targets the inflammatory reaction to provide relief without using any steroids.
 Although it is generally advised to not directly put the tablet on the tooth as it may cause tooth burns (41, 42).

 Ibuprofen is a comparatively newer drug in the market.
 It has a greater hold on the pain reliever front as it is chosen over aspirin many times.
 If you are wondering what would be the most effective and safe drug to take for a toothache, your best case scenario will definitely be this tablet.
 Ibuprofen is advised as the best medicine available over the counter for toothache.
 It happens to be a little heavier in comparison to Aspirin, which in short, means that you take a smaller amount of ibuprofen for the same effect.
 It is also proven to be far more effective in the extraction of wisdom teeth as a pain reliever when pitted against paracetamol (43, 44).

-Paracetamol, or as it is scientifically referred as acetaminophen (APAP), is another pain killer available for toothaches with benefits somewhat similar to aspirin.
+Paracetamol, or as it is scientifically referred to as acetaminophen (APAP), is another painkiller available for toothaches with benefits somewhat similar to aspirin.
 It is good for pains that are not inflammatory in origin.
 It has the advantage of being the least upsetting to the stomach.
 You may more commonly know APAP as the drug Tylenol.
-Where Ibuprofen is considered the best for adults, paracetamol is taken to be the best pain killer for toothache in children as it is lighter than Ibuprofen.
+Where Ibuprofen is considered the best for adults, paracetamol is taken to be the best painkiller for toothache in children as it is lighter than Ibuprofen.
 We can easily administer about a 1000 mg of paracetamol to the same effect as 600 mg of Ibuprofen (45, 46, 47).